Orchidcat/ThinkBetter/ThinkBetter/Excalidraw/Img/Reach.md

 In mountain biking, reach has been lengthening as stems get shorter and bars wider, giving a more stable ride at speed.

-Little-known fact: the more spacers you run under your stem, the shorter your 'effective' reach becomes (because of the [[head tube]] angle).
+Little-known fact: the more spacers you run under your stem, the shorter your 'effective' reach becomes (because of the [[Head Tube]] angle).
 As a rule of thumb, each 10mm spacer reduces the effective reach by about 3-4mm.